mabno/react-movies-frontend/README.md

 React App that allows you upload and save your favorites movies

 Features:
-  - Authentication system (login and signup)
+  - Authentication system (register and login)
+  - Sessions
+  - Redux
   - Movies CRUD
   - Validations